 You are online, okay, but it’s not an excuse for being rude and spammy.
 Instead, stay true to yourself.
 I’m sure you have plenty to say about your writing process, how your editing is going, how difficult it is to query agents or to market your own book.
 I’m sure you are interesting and funny, that you are an amazing person and live an extraordinary life.
 You are a writer; you’re living your dream.
 So be yourself and the rest will follow.

 I hope you enjoyed this blog post and that you learned lots of things.
 It is dedicated to my friend and author John Pullen, who wished more insights on how to promote a book using Twitter and other social media.
-Don’t forget to subscribe to my newsletter to be directly aware of new posts, usually published on Wednesdays.

 Are you using Twitter to promote your book?
 How are you doing it?